-Egypt is known for its leather production especially in the 18th century.
+Egypt is known for its leather production, especially in the 18th century.
 So, they need more animals to get slaughtered to make leather from their skin.
-In this regard, few steps were taken such as providing different footwear to the butchers so that they work efficiently.
-As after slaughtering animals the area becomes quite slippery because of the blood and dead bodies of the animals.
+In this regard, a few steps were taken such as providing different footwear to the butchers so that they work efficiently.
+As after slaughtering animals, the area becomes quite slippery because of the blood and dead bodies of the animals.
 So, butchers find it quite difficult to speed up the job.
 That’s why high heels were invented by butchers.

 Platform high heels